Tobias Lear: Jefferson as ally

-Many biographers believe that Thomas Jefferson and Washington had a big falling out over a letter Jefferson sent to Philip Mazzei in Italy, which called Washington's administration Anglican, monarchical and aristocratic, and claimed that Washington had appointed as military officers "all timid men that prefer the calm of despotism to the boisterous sea of liberty."
+Many biographers believe that Thomas Jefferson and Washington had a big falling out over a letter Jefferson sent to Filippo Mazzei in Italy, which called Washington's administration Anglican, monarchical and aristocratic, and claimed that Washington had appointed as military officers "all timid men that prefer the calm of despotism to the boisterous sea of liberty."
 The letter was eventually published overseas and then re-translated back into English by Noah Webster and published in America.
 Its publication is thought to have sparked a nasty correspondence of three rounds of letters between Jefferson and Washington.
 In conversation with friends over wine, Lear admitted the existence of the letters but subsequently denied having said such.
 Albin Rollins, a Mount Vernon overseer, stated to a nephew of Washington that he had seen the letters and that the second round was so strong that it made the hair on his head rise and that a duel must surely follow.
 The missing letters' loss brought great benefit to Thomas Jefferson, as they would have been fuel for Jefferson's political enemies.
 Brighton believes (without direct evidence) that Jefferson requested Lear to destroy the letters and that Jefferson rewarded Lear for their destruction for the rest of his life.